Chris Whitwood – Leader

 Laura Walker – Deputy Leader and Economics Spokesperson

-Laura’s political passions are on providing equality of opportunity, and as a late convert to the idea of devolution believes that Yorkshire Devolution is the best way to deliver real progress though infrastructure and targeted funding of areas for growth.
+Laura is a member of the organising committee for the Residents Against Rudd Quarry action group, campaigning for communities to be treated fairly in the planning process.
+Her political passions are on providing equality of opportunity, and believes that Yorkshire Devolution is the best way to deliver real progress though infrastructure and targeted funding of areas for growth.

 Laura may be a familiar face to viewers of afternoon quiz programmes, having appeared on (and winning!) several over the years including The Chase and The Boss, but when off-duty can otherwise be found walking her Lakeland Terrier, George, over the footpath she’s campaigning to save.